List of user sessions in SQL

 Very old subject I remember to discuss in the middle of 1990s...
 But some people still says that a clean architecture should remove all business logic from the database.

 Let's start from referential and domain integrity rules (constraints).
 Are they business ones?
-Of course, yes.
+Yes, of course.
 The e-mail column should be …

 All expressions of 123456789 and signs +/- which value is 100